NativeScript/firebase/packages/firebase-database/README.md

 firebase().database().ref('/users').off('child_added', onChildAdd);
 ```

-### Querying
+### Data querying

 Realtime Database provides support for basic querying of your data.
 When a reference node contains children, you can both order & limit the returned results.

 If your application requires more advanced query capabilities, it is recommended you use Cloud Firestore.

-### Ordering
+### Ordering data

 By default, results are ordered based on the node keys.
-If however you are using custom keys you can use one of the orderByX methods to order your data.
+However, if you are using custom keys you can order your data by calling one of the `orderBy*` methods a [Query]() instance.

-For example, if all of the nodes children are scalar values (string, number or boolean) you can use the orderByValue method, and Firebase will automatically order the results.
-The example below would return the def node before the abc node:
+For example, if all of the children nodes are scalar values (string, number or boolean) you can use the `orderByValue` method, and Firebase will automatically order the results.
+The example below would return the `def` node before the `abc` node:

 ```ts
 import { firebase } from '@nativescript/firebase-core';